maxreiss123/VectorizedGeneExpressionProgramming/README.md

 # VectorizedGeneExpressionProgramming
-- This is a symbolic regression algorithm whereby Gene Expression Programming is a role model. (the operators changed - for experimental reasons)
+- This is a symbolic regression algorithm with Gene Expression Programming as a role model. (the operators changed - for experimental reasons)

 # Todo
 - Inner approximation of the constants with perturbation and the application of the gene fusion operator